dannyvankooten/www.dannyvankooten.com/work-with-me.markdown

 - Good English writing skills
 - Experience in supporting WordPress users
-- You don't need to be a full-fletched developer but having _some_ knowledge about HTML, CSS and WP development is a huge plus.
+- Having _some_ knowledge about HTML, CSS, JavaScript and PHP.
-- Having played with Mailchimp for WordPress (free or paid) before would be cool.
+- Having played with Mailchimp for WordPress is not a hard requirement, but would be a plus.
 - Responsibility.
-When working with me you'll be _very free_ in how exactly and when you do work.
+When working with me you'll be _very free_ in how exactly and when you work.

 ### What I offer..

-- A decent salary
+- A good salary
 - Flexible work times
 - The ability to work from wherever you like
 - A behind the scenes look into developing & marketing WordPress plugins.

 ### Let's talk
 Interested?
 Let's talk.
-Shoot me an email at [hi@dannyvankooten.com](mailto:hi@dannyvankooten.com?Subject=Support position)
+Please contact me over email at [hi@dannyvankooten.com](mailto:hi@dannyvankooten.com?Subject=Support position)